michael-jacobs/michael-jacobs.github.io/_pages/recentprojects.md

 ## World Animal Health Organisation (OIE) *(MAR 2020 – JULY 2020)*
 Working as part of a small team of consultants I lead work to build, clean, analyse and quality assure a database of indicators on performance of veterinary services.

-The resultant centralised database now serves as a single source of this data, enabling greater comparability and analytical use of the OIE’s existing data.
-Suggested improvements to survey instruments will also improve the efficiency of collecting data of good quality in the future.
+The resultant centralised database serves as a powerful data source , enabling greater comparability and analytical use of the OIE’s information.
+Proposed improvements to survey instruments will also improve the efficiency of collecting data of good quality in the future.

 ## The Organisation for Economic Cooperation and Development (OECD)
 **Public Governance directorate *(MAR 2020 – OCT 2020)***